AnthonyCxx/Notes-and-Writeups/Powershell/Command Reference.md

 ## Get-Member
 > Aliases: gm

-" The `Get-Member` cmdlet gets the members, the properties and methods, of objects."; to use `Get-Member`, you have to pipe something into it.
+"The `Get-Member` cmdlet gets the members, the properties and methods, of objects."; to use `Get-Member`, you have to pipe something into it.

 | Option | Function | Example |
 | ------ | -------- | ------- |